facebook/docusaurus/CONTRIBUTING.md

 ### Branch Organization

-Docusaurus has one primary branche `main` and we use feature branches with deploy previews to deliver new features with pull requests.
+Docusaurus has one primary branch `main` and we use feature branches with deploy previews to deliver new features with pull requests.

 ## Bugs